-Since 2001 only 17 sea turtles have been reported by fishers and observers within New Zealand fisheries waters (Table 9).
-Of these, 13 were leatherback turtles, one was a loggerhead turtle, two were reported as green turtles, and one was unidentified.
+Since 2001, only 21 sea turtles have been reported by fishers and observers within New Zealand fisheries waters (Table 11), four in the most recent year (0.006 sea turtles per 1000 hooks).
+Of these, 16 were leatherback turtles, one was a loggerhead turtle, two green turtles and one as an olive ridley turtle.

 Overall, sea turtle interactions are very rare in the New Zealand longline fishery.
-Sea turtles interactions have occurred throughout the year with a slight increase observed during the austral summer (November to March).
-All but one of the turtles were released alive.
+Sea turtle interactions have occurred throughout the year with a slight increase observed during the austral summer (November to March).
+All but one of the turtles caught were released alive.
 The only observed turtle mortality (2001) that occurred in New Zealand fisheries waters in the past 9 years was identified as a green turtle (based on photographs taken by the observer).
 No turtles have been observed or reported from the purse seine or troll fisheries that operate within New Zealand fisheries waters.